MuhammadAsadJaved/Important-shells/README.md

 After the calculations , it will display total number of objects , number of objects for each class and total number of objects other than these classes.

-## Delete single objects from xml annotation
+## Delete single object from all xml annotations.

 This shell is used to delete a single object from all xml annotations in a folder.
 For example if xmin is > xmax , that's mean this bounding box value have some problem